russtoku/uipa/docs/Roadmap.md

 ### Change Log

+- **04/24/2025:** Search and make request are working but still need to patch some dependencies.
 - **04/15/2025:** Upgraded to Django 5.2 but search and make request broken.
 Need patches to some dependencies.
 - **04/14/2025:** Upgraded to Django 4.2.20 and Python 3.12.8.